Rent safe and private dog parks hosted by locals

 • Team or single-dog?
 A single dog chase the lure at one time

 • Are dogs loose at the same time?
 (Is the sport reactive dog friendly?)
-Dogs can often see each other, but the course is sectioned off
+Dogs can often see each other and sometimes run the course together

 Learn more about lure coursing in this guide!